RefAM: Attention Magnets for Zero-Shot Referral Segmentation

 \myparagraph{Variants of Attention Magnets.} In \cref{tab:davis_different_am}, we evaluate the role of including color tokens as attention magnets.
 As discussed above, they help redistribute GAS away from meaningful tokens in the referring expressions, yielding an improvement of roughly 1\% across metrics.
 We then examine whether the specific choice of stop words matters.
 Sampling five different stop-word sets produces consistent results.
 However, replacing stop words with random vectors (re-normalized to match token distributions) leads to slightly worse performance.
 This suggests that background redistribution is crucial for capturing semantics in generative models, and that real stop words, which are frequently encountered during training, are particularly effective at absorbing meaningless background activations.

-\myparagraph{Noun Prase and Spatial Bias.} We conduct an ablation study to disentangle the contributions of spatial bias and noun phrase encoding, as shown in ~\cref{tab:ablation_spatial_noun} and \cref{tab:davis_am}.
-We use the same preprocessing strategy as HybridGL~\citep{liu2025hybrid} to extract noun phrases and spatial relations from the referring expression, ensuring a fair comparison.
+\myparagraph{Noun Phrase and Spatial Bias.} We conduct an ablation study to disentangle the contributions of spatial bias and noun phrase encoding, as shown in Tabs. \ref{tab:davis_am} and \ref{tab:ablation_spatial_noun}.
+To extract noun phrases and spatial relations from the referring expression, we utilize the spaCy library.
 When combined, the two components with our attention magnets yield the best performance across all benchmarks, confirming their complementary roles in grounding referring expressions.
 See \cref{app:noun_spatial} for more details.

 \myparagraph{Qualitative Examples.} Figs ~\ref{fig:qualitative} and ~\ref{fig:am_filtering} present qualitative examples of RIOS and RVOS.
 Each example shows the input image, the corresponding cross-attention map with the predicted argmax location indicated by a star, and the final segmentation mask produced by SAM when seeded with this location.
 Fig. ~\ref{fig:am_filtering} additionally shows aggregated attention maps with and without our attention magnets.
 We observe that \our accurately grounds diverse referring expressions including various attributes.
 While the attention maps often highlight multiple candidate regions when objects are visually similar, the predicted argmax location reliably falls on the correct instance, enabling accurate segmentation.